owuordickson/sogp_pypi/README.md

 **SO4GP** stands for: "Swarm Optimization for Gradual Patterns".
-SO4GP applies swarm intelligence in extraction of gradual patterns.
+SO4GP applies swarm intelligence to extraction of gradual patterns.
 It provides Python algorithm implementations of swarm-based optimization algorithms for mining gradual patterns.
 The algorithm implementations include:

 * Ant Colony Optimization
 <!--- * Genetic Algorithm